56kcloud/traefik-training/05-Middlewares/traefik-middlewares.md

 ## 4. Add Rate Limit Middleware
 1. Before we begin, lets cleanup the HTTP stack  `docker stack rm traefik` If you named you stack something else use your specified name.
 If you don't remember run `docker stack ls`
 2. Change to the `05-HTTPS-and-TLS` folder
+3. Open the `docker-compose.ratelimit.yml` file in your favorite editor and review the `catapp` section
-3. Add the **Rate Limit Middleware** to our `catapp` section `- "traefik.http.middlewares.test-ratelimit.ratelimit.average=2"`
+4. Add the **Rate Limit Middleware** to our `catapp` section `- "traefik.http.middlewares.test-ratelimit.ratelimit.average=2"`
-4. Update the router to include the **Rate Limit middleware** ` - "traefik.http.routers.catapp.middlewares=test-auth,test-compress,test-ratelimit"`
+5. Update the router to include the **Rate Limit middleware** ` - "traefik.http.routers.catapp.middlewares=test-auth,test-compress,test-ratelimit"`
-5. Start Traefik and the `catapp` `docker stack deploy -c docker-compose.yml traefik`
+6. Start Traefik and the `catapp` `docker stack deploy -c docker-compose.ratelimit.yml traefik`
-6. Open the Traefik Dashboard [http://0.0.0.0:8080](http://0.0.0.0:8080) and verify the new `test-ratelimit` **Middleware** is running and and assigned to the `catapp` service
+7. Open the Traefik Dashboard [http://0.0.0.0:8080](http://0.0.0.0:8080) and verify the new `test-ratelimit` **Middleware** is running and and assigned to the `catapp` service
-7. Open the `catapp` application in a new browser tab [http://catapp.localhost](http://catapp.localhost)
+8. Open the `catapp` application in a new browser tab [http://catapp.localhost](http://catapp.localhost)
-8. Refresh the `catapp` page quickly to see the Rate Limit error
+9. Refresh the `catapp` page quickly to see the Rate Limit error

 ## 5. Add Redirect Middleware